-For those homeowners wanting to install a stove in their urban property, Stovax has a large collection of wood burning and multi-fuel stoves available for these Smoke Control Areas.
-If you are looking to fill your cosy inglenook or want to mount your stove onto a bench to create an alternative look, there’s a selection of traditional or modern stoves available in various styles, sizes and colours.
+For those homeowners wanting to install a stove in their urban property, Stovax offers the largest range of smoke control area approved wood burning and multi-fuel stoves in the UK.
+Most wood burning and multi-fuel stoves from Stovax also include the latest Cleanburn and Airwash system which means that it provides cleaner burn and greater thermal efficiency.Whether you are looking to fill your cosy inglenook or thinking of mounting your stove onto a bench to create an alternative look, there’s a selection of traditional or modern stoves available in various styles, sizes and colours.

-Properties with a non exempt stove appliance may only be allowed to burn a list of authorised smokeless fuels.
+Properties with a non-exempt stove appliance in towns and cities may only be allowed to burn a list of authorised smokeless fuels.
 Please visit this DEFRA link to see a list of these authorised smokeless fuels that you are allowed to burn.
-Otherwise, Stovax offers a Smoke Control Kit for those non exempt wood burning and multi-fuel stove appliances.
+Otherwise, Stovax offers a Smoke Control Kit for many Stovax non exempt wood burning and multi-fuel stove appliances.
 Check with your local Stovax retailer to find out more.

 To find out more information on whether you live in a Smoke Control Area, visit Please visit this DEFRA link.